utilyre/uvim/README.md

     })
     ```

--   See [null-ls builtins][builtins] to figure out how you are expected to
+-   See [builtins][builtins] to figure out how you are expected to configure a
-    configure a source.
+    source.

     ```lua
     -- settings/sources.lua